zainabch123/auth-roles/README.md

     - https://www.prisma.io/docs/orm/prisma-schema/data-model/models#defining-enums
 2. Create a migration for your schema changes & regenerate the prisma client.
 Revisit previous exercises if you need a refresher on the commands needed for this.
 3. Explore the [test/api/routes/user.spec.js](./test/api/routes/user.spec.js) and [test/api/routes/post.spec.js](./test/api/routes/post.spec.js) files to figure out the next steps.
 The exercise is considered complete when all of the tests pass.
 You must not change any of the tests.
+    1. Run the tests and try to understand fully what they're asking for
+    2. Try to come up with a plan for which tests you want to pass first and how you might do it.
+This could be noting down what new routes might be needed, changes that need to be made to existing routes etc.
+    3. This process is equivalent to building an API to an API Spec - this time you're building to a pre-defined set of tests instead

+## Testing your work

+- First, make sure you have created / setup the test database instance and env var, as described in the "Setting Up" section.
+- Next, run the command `npm run test:migration` - this will run the schema migrations against the test database. **You need to do this after making any schema changes.**
+- Run the test suite with `npm test` for core requirements.

 ## Extensions